deepaakrajj/cicd-security-pipeline/README.md

 ## Vulnerability found and fixed

-This is the pipeline actually doing its job — not just theory.
+This is the workling of the pipeline.

 **Before fix:** the dependency scan (Trivy) caught 3 real, publicly tracked vulnerabilities in the pinned Flask/Werkzeug versions and blocked the build: